-When can hyperkeratosis occur?
+When does hyperkeratosis occur?

 Symptoms and effects of hyperkeratosis